-- Learning online is almost as effective as face to face.
+- Learning online is almost as effective as face-to-face.
 The critical difference is working together online; it takes longer to do things.
-A "funnel" gets added to the Kanban Board for optional best efforts additions to the official curriculum.
-Most questions will get answered to the satisfaction of the attendees, one way or the other.
+A "funnel" gets added to the Kanban Board for optional best efforts and additions to the official curriculum.
+Most questions will be answered to the attendees' satisfaction, one way or the other.

 Rules to follow: